Benchmarking World-Model Learning with Environment-Level Queries: Implementation Details

 \section{Implementation Details}

 This section provides detailed definitions of the behavioral metrics and interface implementations used in our experiments.
 We first define normalized perplexity and the associated area under the curve (AUC), which quantify how agents' actions become more focused over time.
-We then describe the task-specific interface implementations for both the graphical user interface used by human participants and the text-based interface used by reasoning models.
+We then describe the task-specific interface implementations for both the graphical user interface that human participants use and the text-based interface that reasoning models use.